nitinsandiego/NitinBstudent_2025/_posts/2025-03-02-Final-Retrospective.md

 ![alt text](/NitinBstudent_2025/images/5908FF00-1B1F-40B7-AD22-87DA83D16BC4_1_105_c.jpeg)
 - This is me and Akhil explaing our project to a group of parents and students.

+- Feedback
+    - Frontend cards can be placed better to make it look more organized.
+    - The project is very interesting and the students really like it.
+    - Project is very good and will be useful for Mr. Mort

 # MC Work

 My score: 36/39